The Life and Legacy of Mark Clark

 Mark Clark’s Early Years

-Black Panther Party Leader Mark Clark was born June 28, 1947.
+Mark Clark was born June 28, 1947.
 He was the ninth child out of Elder William and Fannie Clark’s seventeen children.
-Mark, was their seventh son.
+Mark was their seventh son.
 As a child Mark Clark spent a lot of time at his fathers church where he was active in the Sunshine Band.
 Mark attended Lincoln Elementary School and Roosevelt Junior High School in Peoria Illinois.
 He joined the Peoria Chapter of the NAACP in his early teens where he displayed leadership abilities with the youth.
-According to NAACP chapter President John Gwyn “Mark could call youth to order when adults could not”
+According to NAACP chapter President John Gwyn “Mark could call youth to order when adults could not”.

 Mark Joins The Black Panther Party

-Mark Clark had the tenacity to engage in a revolutionary struggle for justice and liberation.
-He joined the Black Panther Party, organizing the Peoria Branch in early 1969.
-Black Panther Party Leader Clark motivated inner-city youth to dedicate themselves to the Black Panther Party Ten-Point Program, platform, and initiatives.
-Mark Clark routinely required the Peoria Black Panther Party recruits to participate in marching exercises designed to help achieve greater discipline and unity.
-Peoria recruits monitored the neighborhood and sold the Black Panther Party Newspapers which highlighted Party initiatives and exposed police fascism and brutality.
+Black Panther Party Leader Clark motivated inner-city youth to dedicate themselves to the Black Panther Party ten-point program, platform, and initiatives.
+Mark Clark routinely required the Peoria BPP Branch recruits to participate in marching exercises designed to help achieve greater discipline and unity.
+Peoria recruits monitored the neighborhood and sold Black Panther newspapers which highlighted Party initiatives and exposed police fascism and brutality.

-Mark Clark encouraged Blacks to get tested for sickle-cell anemia and he established a Black Panther Party Free Breakfast Program in Peoria.
-The BPP Free Breakfast program was operated out of Peoria’s Ward Chapel AME Church facilities.
-The Peoria BPP prepared Free Breakfast for the children and distributed food bags to needy and elderly in the inner-city.
-Eventually, church officials began receiving threats from suspected undercover FBI operatives forcing them to discontinue the program.
+Mark established a Black Panther Party Free Breakfast Program in the spring of 1969.
+The BPP Free Breakfast program was operated out of Peoria’s Ward Chapel A.M.E.
+Church.
+The Peoria BPP prepared free breakfast for children and distributed food bags to needy and elderly in the inner-city.
+Eventually, church officials began receiving threats from suspected FBI operatives forcing them to discontinue the program for a period of time.
+Eventually the church resumed the food program.

 Police and FBI Target BPP / Assassinate Fred and Mark

 Defense Captain Mark Clark was in the front living room in a chair, when police forcibly kicked the door open and began shooting without warning.
-Mark Clark was shot twice, once in the heart and once in the lung; and was killed instantly.
+Mark was shot twice, once in the heart and once in the lung; and was killed instantly.

 Mark Clark’s Funeral and Burial In Peoria